artefactual-sdps/enduro/docs/src/dev-manual/devel.md

 ## Tilt UI helpers

-### Upload to Minio
+### Upload to MinIO

-In the Tilt UI header there is a cloud icon/button that allows you to configure and trigger an upload to the `sips` bucket in Minio.
-Click the caret to set the path to a file/directory in the host and a Minio object name, then click the cloud icon to trigger the upload.
+In the Tilt UI header there is a cloud icon/button that allows you to configure and trigger an upload to the `sips` bucket in MinIO.
+Click the caret to set the path to a file/directory in the host and a MinIO object name, then click the cloud icon to trigger the upload.

 For example, to upload an existing sample ZIP from the project folder (make